 Contribution rates are capped at an assumed monthly salary of RM5000.00.

-Generally, employees only contribute 0.5% of their salary for Employment Injury Scheme and 0.2% for Employment Insurance depending on their eligibility.
+Generally, employees only contribute 0.5% of their salary for Employment Injury Scheme and Invalidity Scheme, and 0.2% for Employment Insurance depending on their eligibility.

 Kindly visit the contribution page for more info.